Development of the front-end electronics for a cost-effective PET-like detector system: General measurement methods

 \section{General measurement methods}

 The main focus in the development of the detector is to achieve a good time resolution.
 For this, not only a low rise time but also a minimized jitter is important.
-We consider the noise beeing gaussian distributed, so jitter is defined as:
+We consider the noise being Gaussian distributed, so jitter is defined as:

-Here, $\sigma_n$ is the width of the gaussian distribution, and $\nicefrac{dU}{dt}$ is the slope of the signal.
-To compare different circuits among each other, the amplitude measurements were made in comparison to the amplitude $A_{ref}$ of the reference setup on the opposite side of the scintillator bar.
+Here, $\sigma_n$ is the width of the Gaussian distribution, and $\nicefrac{dU}{dt}$ is the slope of the signal at trigger voltage level.
+To compare different circuits among each other, the amplitude (which was taken as an average over 5 maximum voltages of the waveform for the selection between the individual circuits, or 10\,-\,15 maximum voltages for the exact measurements of the final circuits) measurements were made in comparison to the amplitude $A_{ref}$ of the reference setup on the opposite side of the scintillator bar.
 If the noise of the SiPM circuits is the same, the jitter is in first order proportional to

-where $t_{rise}$ denotes the rise time of the signal.
+where $t_{rise}$ denotes the rise time of the signal (defined as the time required to rise from 10\,\% to 90\,\% of the maximum voltage of the waveform) and $A$ the signal amplitude.
 Thus, a high amplitude is also beneficial to keep the jitter low.
 For this reason, the parameter $J$ was also taken into account when comparing different circuits.

 For all measurements, the ``J-Series 60035'' SiPMs from onsemi were used.
 The supply voltage was set to $V_{Bias}$~=~29\,V for one single SiPM.
 This was realized with ``Caen A7585'' power supplies.
-The triggering was performed at the first Compton edge of the $^{22}$Na source.
+The triggering was performed at the 341\,keV (or 1060\,keV for the combination of the final preamplifier and SiPM array as in \cref{Sec:dimensioningIA}) Compton edge of the $^{22}$Na source.